junxit/us-congress-bills-115/bill.md

       >   - **(1)** *In general* All administrative

     - **(B)** by striking “director” and inserting “Director”;
-    - **(C)** by inserting after the first sentence the following: “The Register of Copyrights shall be a citizen of the United States with a professional background and experience in copyright law and shall be appointed by the President from the individuals recommended under paragraph (6), by and with the advice and consent of the Senate.”; and
+    - **(C)** by inserting after the first sentence the following: “The Register of Copyrights shall be a citizen of the United States with a professional background and experience in copyright law, shall be capable of identifying and supervising a Chief Information Officer or other similar official responsible for managing modern information technology systems, and shall be appointed by the President from the individuals recommended under paragraph (6), by and with the advice and consent of the Senate.”; and
     - **(D)** in the last sentence, by striking “shall be appointed” and all that follows through “and shall act” and inserting “shall act”;
   - **(2)** in subsection (b), by redesignating paragraphs (1) through (5) as subparagraphs (A) through (E), respectively, and adjusting the margins accordingly;
   - **(3)** by redesignating subsection (b) as paragraph (2), and adjusting the margins accordingly;